zblz/naima/docs/introduction.rst

 Introduction
 ============

-``gammafit`` uses MCMC fitting of non-thermal X-ray, GeV, and TeV spectra to constrain the properties of their parent relativistic particle distributions.
+``naima`` uses MCMC fitting of non-thermal X-ray, GeV, and TeV spectra to constrain the properties of their parent relativistic particle distributions.
 The workhorse of the MCMC fitting is the powerful `emcee
 <http://dan.iel.fm/emcee>`_ affine-invariant ensemble sampler for Markov chain